Extra Innings (video game)

-is a 1991 traditional baseball simulation video game released for the Super NES.
+is a 1991 baseball video game released for the Super NES.
 The game features 12 fictional teams composed of their own fictional players, drawn in an anime style.
 Players can also create two custom teams, the players of which can have their names and ratings edited any number of times.
 For the most part, the game adhered to realistic rules of baseball; it omitted some more complex strategies such as the double switch.